O Kadhal Kanmani

 Prior to the film's release, the soundtrack was well received and the promotional activity of the film on social media also garnered praise.
 O Kadhal Kanmani was released on 17 April 2015 and won positive reviews from critics, praising the lead pair's performances and the quality of the film's technical aspects.
-The film became a financial success at the box office, performing extremely well in Indian multiplexes and overseas.
-It was also the film debut for Bharatanatyam dancer, Leela Samson.
+The film became a financial blockbuster at the box office, performing extremely well in Indian multiplexes and overseas.
 The film was later remade into Hindi as Ok Jaanu in 2017.
+O Kadhal Kanmani has gained a cult status over the years.

 Plot

 Aditya Varadarajan is a video game developer who accidentally meets Tara Kalingarayar at his colleague's wedding.
 He later finds out that she is planning to pursue her studies in Paris.
 They soon begin to call each other often, go out together, and start to fall in love during a holiday that they take together.
 They agree that marriage is not for them and decide to have a live-in relationship instead, and Tara moves into Adi's place, rented from Ganapathy.
 They wish to spend their time with each other before they go their separate ways for their respective careers.
 Tara and Adi live happily, being playful with each other.

 One midnight, Tara has a conversation with Ganapathy.
 She tells him that she might get her visa approved for going to Paris, and that it is hard for her to leave Adi and go far away.
 The next day, Tara goes to Jaipur for her business, and Adi starts to miss her terribly.
-Upon seeing the love and patience that Ganapathy has for his wife Bhavani, an Alzheimer's patient, who one day even forgets the way to her own house, they begin to understand the importance of each other's presence in their life.
+Upon seeing the love and patience that Ganapathy has for his wife Bhavani, an Alzheimer's patient, they begin to understand the importance of each other's presence in their lives.

-Soon, Adi is selected to develop his skills in video games and to go to US.
+Soon, Adi is selected to develop his skills in video games and to go to the US.
 He tells his colleague that it is hard for him to leave Tara.
 The next day, both of them make an agreement to enjoy themselves to the maximum for the 10 days left before they separate.
 Nearing the last day, they begin to have little fights and arguments, which do not last long.

-One day, Bhavani goes missing again, as she did when she forgot her house address.
+One day Bhavani goes missing, because she forgets the address to her house.
 While looking for her, they continue arguing about their relationship.
 Finally, Adi proposes to Tara, and they decide to get married.
-Post marriage, both of them continue to accomplish their own dreams, one in Paris, another in the US.
-In the post credits, it is shown that Adi has finished his project in US and has moved to Paris where they reunite and have a baby and arrive in India.
+Post-marriage, both of them continue to accomplish their own dreams, one in Paris and the other in the US.
+In the post-credits, it is shown that Adi has finished his project in the US and has moved to Paris, where they reunite and have a child.